 First off, a few statistics to blow your mind.
 Japan has more than 27,000km of rail, with train services provided by 100+ companies.
 In total, the country’s trains ferry over 7 billion passengers every year.
 That’s pretty much the earth’s entire population, so it should be no surprise that Japan has some of the busiest stations in the world.
 Tokyo’s Shinjuku Station gets first place, with an estimated 3.6 million people passing through its gates daily.
 Shibuya and Ikebukuro rank second and third respectively.

 It’s not just the numbers that are impressive, though.
 Japan’s trains are clean, reliable and cool to look at.
 You’ll see a huge range of designs, from old-school streetcars (more on those later) to the sheeny-shiny shinkansen.
-Special trains get rolled out from time to time, like this Pokemon train in the Tohoku region, and stations get jazzed up too—take the Hello Kitty decor at Tama Center Station (in West Tokyo), for example.
+Special trains get rolled out from time to time, like this Pokemon train in the Tohoku region, the Hello Kitty Shinkansen between Hakata (Fukuoka) and Shin-Osaka, and stations get jazzed up too—take the Hello Kitty decor at Tama Center Station (in West Tokyo), for example.

 Whether you’re a densha otaku (dedicated train geek) or a regular rider, trains can be a cheap source of fun.
 Pack a camera and head to these stations to try your hand at a spot of train photography in Tokyo.
 At the bottom of the list, you’ll find ideas for other (slightly less niche) ways to enjoy trains in the capital.